THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 “Be the change that you wish to see in the world.” – Mahatma Gandhi.

 Born in October 1869 in Porbandar, India, Mohandas Karamchand Gandhi is the father of the modern Indian nation and an instrumental figure in the country’s fight for independence from British rule.
-Seventy-five years after his death, Gandhi continues to inspire people all over the world through his authentic leadership.
+Seventy-five years after his death, Gandhi inspires people worldwide through authentic leadership.

 Gandhi’s leadership continues to inspire generations.